BlockSavvy/QRCLib/docs/virtual_environment.md

-# Virtual Environment Management for PQCL
+# Virtual Environment Management for QRCLib

 ## Overview

-This document explains how to manage the Python virtual environment for the Quantum-Resistant Cryptography Library (PQCL) project.
+This document explains how to manage the Python virtual environment for the Quantum-Resistant Cryptography Library (QRCLib) project.

 ## Why Virtual Environments?